ircv3/ircv3-specifications/extensions/rename.md

 Implementations MUST allow channels to be renamed while only changing the casing of a channel name.

-To help clients that weren't present in the channel during the name change, server implementations MAY prevent reuising the old channel name and implement `JOIN` redirection from the old channel to the new channel for as long as is deemed necessary.
+To help clients that weren't present in the channel during the name change, server implementations MAY prevent reusing the old channel name and implement `JOIN` redirection from the old channel to the new channel for as long as is deemed necessary.

 ### Errors